 Android app monetization vs. iOS app monetization

 Let’s talk about the distinguishing factors that you should consider when you opt for making monetizing decisions.

 1) Market Insights: iOS apps vs Android apps

 - iOS has a particular set of qualitative customers.On the other hand, Android has witnessed the mushrooming of consumers.
-It has a larger consumer base which means having a larger marketplace for app downloads and broader audience reach.
+It has a more extensive consumer base which means having a more substantial marketplace for app downloads and broader audience reach.
 So, if you are likely to go for the quantity chasing, to monetize android apps is your way out.

-Keeping these facts in mind, there’s a healthy probability if you monetize Android apps owing to the extensive future development based on the expanding Android market alone.
+Keeping these facts in mind, there’s a reasonable probability if you monetize Android apps owing to the extensive future development based on the expanding Android market alone.

 2) Size of Ad SDK: iOS Monetization vs Android Monetization

 The size of Advertisement Software Development Kits (Ad SDKs) that are used to connect apps with an ad network is another vital feature that differs from the iOS and Android platform.

 Firstly, it is essential to note that generally, apps use multiple Ad SDKs, with an average of 2.7 MB per app.
 This amount is slightly different for platforms.